brontosaurusrex/brontosaurusrex.github.io/_posts/2026-04-17-Dead-energy.md

 > Chuck Norris doesn't need a power outlet.
 He generates his own grid.

 > Chuck Norris can look at a microwave and make it pop popcorn without warming up.

+## Who are you?

+> I am Gemma 4, a Large Language Model developed by Google DeepMind.
+I am an open weights model.